 Salary Range and Outlook

-According to AAPC, certified coders earn 21% more than non-certified coders.
+Coders earn an average of $45,000 to $65,000 per year, according to a 2015 salary survey conducted by AAPC.
+Certified coders earn more than non-certified coders.
 Many employers now require certification for newly hired coders.

-To become certified, you must pass an examination administered by AAPC.
+Your course of study should prepare you to take a certification exam to become a certified professional coder.
+Certification lets employers know that you understand coding rules and have demonstrated a high level of accuracy in translating patient charts into correctly coded insurance bills.
 Coders with less than two years’ experience receive a CPC-A (apprentice) designation until their experience is complete.
-AAPC offers examinations that test your knowledge of coding for physician offices (CPC), outpatient facilities (CPC-H) or payers (CPC-P).
+AAPC offers examinations testing your knowledge of coding for physician offices (CPC), outpatient facilities (CPC-H) or payers (CPC-P).

-Because coding is based on the nature of the medical services provided, certification is becoming available for specific medical specialties, including evaluation and management, general surgery and obstetrics and gynecology.
+Because coding is based on the nature of the medical services provided, certification is available for specific medical specialties, including evaluation and management, general surgery and obstetrics and gynecology.
 Continuing education is required to maintain certified status.